madebykind/madebykind-v3/content/work/artswork.md

   </div>
 </div>

-{{< blockquote author="Nina Zaluczkowska" role="Communications, Sales & Marketing Manager, Artswork" wrapperclass="section--lg" align="left">}}Working with Kind has brought much needed direction and clarity to our charity after a big change in our delivery.
+{{< blockquote author="Nina Zaluczkowska" role="Communications, Sales & Marketing Manager, Artswork" wrapperclass="py-16 lg:py-32 xl:py-48" align="center">}}Working with Kind has brought much needed direction and clarity to our charity after a big change in our delivery.

 We wanted to work with an agency that could truly understand the complexities of our youth arts charity and the many people we need to reach with our work.{{</ blockquote >}}